 Denial-of-Service (DOS) Attacks

-In DOS attacks, cybercriminals usually sends a flood of fake traffic to a website and cause overloads on the server.
-The website thereupon face temporarily malfunctions or in some cases, crash completely.
-These Denial-of-Service attacks can also be committed for the purpose of interfering with a specific event that can cause a financial catastrophe.
+In DOS attacks, cybercriminals usually send a flood of fake traffic to a website and cause overloads on the server.
+The website thereupon faces temporary malfunctions or in some cases, crashes completely.
+These Denial-of-Service attacks can also be committed for interfering with a specific event that can cause a financial catastrophe.
 Imagine that the tickets to a special event go on sale online.
 A DOS attack can crash the website and prevent anyone from buying tickets.
 In a case like this, the DOS does not just cause a massive financial loss by downing a network and the servers, but also it damages the event holders financially.

 Distributed Denial-of-Service (DOS) Attacks

 A Distributed DOS (DDOS) Attack is another type of targeting attack for bringing down a system or network.
 In DDOS attacks, cybercriminals use one of the standard communication protocols of a system and then spam the system with connection requests to overwhelm it.
 The difference between a DOS attack and a Distributed DOS attack is that in the former, one computer is used to flood a server with fake traffics while the in latter, multiple systems target a single system with DOS attacks.
 As the result of a DDOS attack, a computer is just bombarded with packets from multiple locations.

 A DDOS attack can be used in different situations for various purposes.
 For example, it might be used as a distraction tactic while other cybercrimes are taking place; or sometimes, cybercriminals who are carrying out cyberextortion might use the threat of a DDOS attack for demanding money.